Nautical fiction: The working class at sea

 Writing about the men below decks required a different approach.
 For example, James Hanley describes Traven's Death Ship (1934), as "the first real book about the lives for'ard of the bridge".
 The novel portrays what Hanley calls the "real, horrible, fantastic, but disgustingly true".
 Hanley's own early novel Boy has been described as "truly disturbing novel", and explores sexual abuse of a teenage youth aboard a cargo ship.Ken Worpole, Dockers and Detectives, p.
 83. According to Paul Lester the "opening pages of Jim Phelan's Ten-A-Pennry People, resembles Boy", and this novel continues with details of how life as a stoker "will destroy a man physically".
 George Garrett in his short stories also wrote "about life among harsh realities" on both land and at sea.
 The works of these writer diverges greatly from earlier writers who use more romantic depictions of upper-class men at sea, like Fenimore Cooper, Melville (even Redburn) and Joseph Conrad, depicting what critic Alan Ross called men generally "found covered in grease below decks".
 Garrett wrote, that "[Conrad] could write romantically and vividly of a ship in heavy sea, but when it came to men aboard he wrote as a conservatively-minded officer", and criticizes Conrad's depiction of the sailor Donkin as a villain in his novella Nigger of the Narcissus.

 Japanese authors have also explored working-men's life at sea.
-Takiji Kobayashi's K'sanikōsen (1929) (The Crab Cannery Ship, 2013)) describes the exploitation of Japanese crab fishermen by ship owners from a left-wing point-of-view.
+Takiji Kobayashi's Kanikōsen (1929) (The Crab Cannery Ship, 2013)) describes the exploitation of Japanese crab fishermen by ship owners from a left-wing point-of-view.
 The book has been made into a film and manga.
 While Right-wing novelist Yukio Mishima, in his novel Gogo no Eikō (1963) (The Sailor Who Fell from Grace with the Sea,1965), chronicles the story of Ryuji, a sailor with vague notions that a special honor awaiting him at sea.